When Is Fall Protection Required on a Job Site?

 Additional Considerations for Fall Protection

 ✔ Unprotected Edges and Openings – Fall protection is required when workers are near unprotected edges or openings in walking/working surfaces.
+Many contractors now record these hazards using field data collection tools, allowing supervisors to log safety observations and compliance checks directly from the job site.

 ✔ Falling Objects – Employers must provide protection from falling objects, such as using toeboards, screens, or guardrails.
+These safety measures are often outlined in construction specifications, which define the safety standards and protective systems required during different phases of a project.

 References